albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 ### Section 601.
 Purpose

-This Title establishes enhanced staff resources, competitive member benefits, and transition mechanisms designed to strengthen legislative capacity and align incumbent incentives with the reform objectives of this Act.
+This Title establishes compensation and transition mechanisms designed to align incumbent incentives with the reform objectives of this Act.
 Provisions in this Title take effect on one of two timelines:

 1. **Immediate Provisions**: Taking effect upon the Immediate Effective Date; and
 2. **First FEMA Election Provisions**: Taking effect at the First FEMA Election.